-Only ESL students can use the facility, but those who are enrolled at any campus are welcome.
+Any ESL student, past or present, can use the facility, but those who are enrolled at any campus are welcome.

 You can contact the ESL Center by calling us at: 703.323.3438.
 If you’d like to come in and make an appointment in person, you can find us at CG 408.

 The ESL Center is run by the Center Supervisor, who coordinates our team of tutors and center support staff.

 Tutoring is a 50-minute session where a student can work solely with a tutor, and work on any academic difficulties they may be having.
 The aim is to provide students with a contact for support and to help them advance through their academic studies.